 To ensure public confidence in our organization and its mission, Wounded Warrior Project® (WWP) established this webpage to help the public report fraudulent activities by people misrepresenting fundraising or outreach efforts through use of the Wounded Warrior Project name.
 Unfortunately, military families are often a target for fraud in general.
-To learn more, visit the Federal Trade Commission or Scams That Target Veterans.
+To learn more, visit the Federal Trade Commission.

 WWP is committed to ensuring all donor’s intentions are honored.
 We take this responsibility seriously.
 To ensure donor clarity, WWP encourages respect and cooperation among the nonprofit community regarding charity names and identifying trademarks.